Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 ## 🤔 What considerations we need to take into account?

-- There should be no trust assumption between chains unless explicitely requested.
+- There should be no trust assumption between chains unless explicitly requested.
 - We cannot assume chains will not act maliciously
 - Spamming XCM messages creates a DoS problem

 ---

 ## 🛠️ How does Rococo configure XCM to take these considerations into account?

 - Barriers
 - Teleport filtering
 - Fee payment
 - Proper XCM Instruction Weighting

+Notes:

-Notes: From now on, we will use the Rococo runtime as a reference.
-Rococo is a testnet for Polkadot and Kusama that we will use in to test our XCM messages.
+From now on, we will use the Rococo runtime as a reference.
+Rococo is a testnet for
+Polkadot and Kusama that we will use in to test our XCM messages.
 Most of the Rococo configuration is identical to that in Polkadot.

 ---